tjs1989/tony-imburse-tech-test/README.md

 - Gradle

 ## Usage
-To run the tests please use an IDE or run any of the following commands from the command line:
+To run the tests please use an IDE to run the specific tasks from the `build.gradle` file, or run any of the following commands from the command line:

 | Command       | Action        |
 | ------------- |:-------------:|